-6 Alpha recommend that the Client's next steps are focused upon phase four of the UXO Risk Management Framework namely, that detailed designs and specifications to support the recommended proactive UXO risk mitigation measures are implemented (as have been outlined at Section 11 of this report).
+6 Alpha recommend that the Client's next steps are focused upon phase four of the UXO Risk Management Framework namely, that detailed designs and specifications to support the recommended proactive UXO risk mitigation measures are implemented.
 The specifications are to be delivered and the UXO risk mitigation work is to be executed, in advance of the intrusive works, in order to warrant and to evidence that UXO risks have been mitigated and reduced to ALARP.